 Second only to your board, a wetsuit is an essential component of your surfing kit.
-It insulates your body temperature so that you can surf or dive in a range of weather conditions and protects your skin from irritation caused by surf wax and sand.
+It insulates your body temperature so that you can surf or dive in a range of and protects your skin from irritation caused by surf wax and sand.
 And all of that means you get to stay in the water longer.

 It’s important that you take into account a number of different factors before you decide which wetsuit is best for you.
 Finding a shop with knowledgeable employees will help answer some of your specific questions and address your individual concerns, but here are some things to get you started in your search.